Removing weeds along the region’s riverbanks to improve water quality

 This project is supported by Moreton Bay Regional Council and Seqwater.

-The Healthy Land and Water weed control programs manage invasive weed species like the cat’s claw creeper, Madeira vine and the Chinese celtis across targeted locations in SEQ that have been identified by Seqwater as critical to maintaining high water quality.
+The Healthy Land and Water weed control program manages invasive weed species like Cat’s Claw Creeper, Madeira vine and Chinese celtis in targeted locations across the region that have been identified by Seqwater as critical to maintaining water quality.

-Eradication of the creeper ensures the long-term sustainable delivery of cleaner water to water treatment facilities through the ecological services provided by the now healthier and recovering native vegetation.
+Eradication of these weeds ensures the long-term sustainable delivery of cleaner water to water treatment facilities through the ecological services provided by the now healthier and recovering native vegetation.